AncientNimbus/rb-chess/README.md

 >
 > While all the core logics have been tested, you are likely to come across bugs and issues.
 Shall you encounter any problems or have any questions about the project, please feel free to open an issue.
 >
-> All feedbacks are welcomed and appreciated.
+> All feedback is welcome and appreciated.

 ## Motivations